 Introduce students to community service organizations, volunteer work, career exploration, and social-emotional learning experiences through immersive gameplay with the Community in Crisis learning game.Start building their knowledge with this lesson plan.

 Students take on the role of the “boss” at a community center as they read closely, think critically, lead a diverse team, and solve complex problems — all within the immersive context of a day at work.

-Play Community in Crisis game 2: Stranded!
+Play Community in Crisis, learning game, Stranded!
 Answer key.

 Inspire students to make a difference.

 Have your students ask themselves: How can I make a difference in my community?
 Use our enrichment project to help them identify a cause they are passionate about and develop their own community service plan.

 Use these lesson sessions to get your students excited about volunteering and community service.

 Give students a front-row seat into community activism through career exploration.

 Grab the popcorn and watch an on-demand Read to Lead: Live! session with Mary Walker, where students will get an inside look into the leadership journey of this passionate professional who discusses her role in corporate philanthropy to help nonprofits achieve their mission.

 If you thought the on-demand session was powerful, you have to catch a LIVE session!
 Sign up for the next one here!